ductranit/livedatabus/README.md

 Make an Event Bus with LiveData

 ## Why this library?
-- It uses `LiveData`, which can be used to help manage propagating data to your views, while respecting the activity and fragment lifecycles
+- It uses `LiveData`, which can be used to help manage propagating data to your views, while respecting the activity and fragment lifecycles.
-- Simplifies the communication between components, just live [EventBus](https://github.com/greenrobot/EventBus)
+- Simplifies the communication between components, just like [EventBus](https://github.com/greenrobot/EventBus).
-- Makes your code simpler
+- Makes your code simpler.
-- Tiny codes
+- Tiny codes.

 ## How to use?
 - Subscribe